casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 ```

-## Reading Items from a Dictionary
+## Reading Items from a Dictionary using the JSON-RPC

 The Casper platform provides several means of looking up a dictionary item.
 These means are explained within the [`DictionaryIdentifier`](/dapp-dev-guide/sdkspec/types_chain/#dictionaryidentifier) JSON-RPC type.
 The following explains how to query the dictionary items using the [Casper client](https://crates.io/crates/casper-client).